snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

-Navigating the body of this chapter: The range of capabilities is extensive and can be daunting at first; therefore, this chapter takes an incremental approach in first describing the simplest single-level parallel computing models (Section `1.2 <#parallel:SLP>`__) using asynchronous local, message passing, and hybrid approaches.
-More advanced uses of Dakota can build on this foundation to exploit multiple levels of parallelism, as described in Section `1.3 <#parallel:MLP>`__.
+Navigating the body of this chapter: The range of capabilities is extensive and can be daunting at first; therefore, this chapter takes an incremental approach in first describing the simplest :ref:`single-level parallel <parallel:SLP>` computing models using asynchronous local, message passing, and hybrid approaches.
+More advanced uses of Dakota can build on this foundation to exploit :ref:`multiple levels of parallelism <parallel:MLP>`.

 The chapter concludes with a discussion of using Dakota with applications that run as independent MPI processes (parallel application